Oxhead school: Teachings

 According to Kuno, the Oxhead School was opposed to Northern School contemplative practices, such as "maintaining [awareness of] the mind" (shouxin 守心).
-Sorensen also notes the reference to, and rejection of, the Northern School practice of shouxin in the short Oxhead text, the Xin Ming (Mind Inscription), which says, "By grasping the mind and maintaining stillness, one will still not be able to leave behind the sickness (of clinging)."
+Sorensen also notes the reference to, and rejection of, the Northern School practice of shouxin in the short Oxhead text, the Xin Ming (Mind Inscription).
+This work says, "By grasping the mind and maintaining stillness, one will still not be able to leave behind the sickness (of clinging)."
 (Note: Compare with Zhitong's words in the longer Platform Sutra:

 "All [deliberate] activation of cultivation is false activity.

 To guard one’s abiding is not true serenity."

 Much of the content of chapters seven, eight, and nine of the longer Platform Sutra, including the Zhitong material, was imported into the text from the Jingde Chuandeng lu.)
 Similarly, Faure observes that the Xinxin Ming (Faith-Mind Inscription), traditionally attributed to the third patriarch Sengcan though likely a product of the Oxhead School, exhibits criticism of the Northern School practice known as "maintaining the one" or "guarding the one" (shou yi 守一): "If there is even a trace of 'is' or 'is not,' the mind will be lost in confusion.
 Although the two comes from the One, do not guard even this One."

 On the other hand, McRae's view is that the Oxhead School did not fundamentally disagree with the Northern School in terms of mental contemplation and the need for constant practice, but differed in its extensive use of negation.
 McRae also understands the Oxhead School as having had a transitional nature which sought to transcend the divide between Northern and Southern Chan.
 Yanagida saw the Oxhead School as a protest movement against the Northern School, but which lacked the factionalist spirit of the Southern School.

 In his accounts and critiques of the various schools of Tang-era Chan, Zongmi describes the axiom of the Niutou (Oxhead) as "cutting off and not leaning on anything," and its practice as "forgetting feelings" (wangqing), which Zongmi associates with the Madhyamaka praxis of being unfixed and without support.
 Sharf also observes that Oxhead monks were influenced by the Sanlun School of Chinese Madhyamaka.
 Both Oxhead and Sanlun accepted the Buddha-nature of insentient things, such as grasses and tiles, as well.